-Consideration of other beings as species and individuals is hitherto a hidden factor for good economic and social development.
+Consideration of other beings as species and individuals is hitherto a hidden factor to attain good economic and social development.
 Respectful attitudes, policies and actions in relation to other than human beings are connected to humanitarian and non-violent endeavours, and the realization of human rights by nature conservation and human health.

-Conversion to socially managed concepts of economic and social development including other species affected by human activities, especially those endowed with capacity for suffering (gross national/international equality including consideration for animals and nature/ecology)
+Conversion to socially managed concepts of economic and social development including other species affected by human activities, especially those endowed with capacity for suffering: gross national/international equality including consideration for animals and nature/ecology

 Integration of animal rights indicators where it is relevant, in official statistics, budgets, economic dealings within the state or cities or communes/municipalities, in sustainable reports, and in reports on abuse and assaults

-* The 2016 Living Planet Report is the eleventh edition of WWFs flagship publication.
+Current human social crisis is a crisis for the global patriarchal culture and therefore a chance to apply critical global thinking and be thorough when demanding what is needed to build humanely, equally, and sustainably.
+The feminist animal rights perspective suggests theoretical addition and integration, education, new legislation, and practical politics.©Copyright Lisa Galmark June 2014 during Nordic Feminist Forum and Malmo Feminist Festival.
+Translated and updated for the Pamoja festival in Kiruna in May 2017 * The 2016 Living Planet Report is the eleventh edition of WWFs flagship publication.
 The biennial report, produced in collaboration with the Zoological Society of London and the Global Footprint Network, uses the global LPI as a measure of the health of 14,152 populations of 3,706 species.